-[Par.
-1.]
-Kindly words are but brief, and on an occasion.
-A reputation for kindness is the growth of time and of many evidences.
+Par.
+1. Kindly words are but brief, and on an occasion.
+A reputation

-[Par.
-2.]
-"Good government" refers to the various enactments of law, affecting the external condition of the people.
-"Good instructions" are the lessons of duty, which should be impressed in connexion with these.-Commentators, to make out a connexion between this par, and the former, say that the "good reputation" has grown out of the good government.
+Pur.
+2. "Good government" refers to the various enactments of law, affecting the external condition of the people "Good instructions" are the lessons of duty, which should be impressed in connexion with these-Commentators, to make out a connexion between this par. and the former, say that the "good reputation" has grown out of the good government.

-[Par.
-3.]
-Compare Ana.
-II. iii.
+Par 3.
+Compare Ana II in,